 Class F: 1/12 of 1% (1% per annum) of the Net Asset Value of the Trust payable monthly in arrears.

-All organizational expenses and sales commissions or fees paid to registered dealers in connection with the Offering will be paid by the Manager.
-No sales commissions or fees will be paid to registered dealers in connection with the Class F Units.
+All organizational expenses and sales commissions or fees paid to Dealers in connection with the Offering will be paid by the Manager.
+No sales commissions or fees will be paid to Dealers in connection with the Class F Units.